tenifuzy/AWS-VPC-MT-Project/README.md

 # MT-AWS-VPC-Project

+## Objective

+The Objective of this project is to create a Virtual Private Cloud (VPC) with two subnets accompanied by additional components, including
+Internet Gateway (IGW)
+Network Address Translation (NAT)
+Route Tables
+Security Groups
+Network Access Control List (ACLs)

 ## Step 1: Create a VPC
 1. From the VPC Dashboard in the AWS Management Console.
 2. Click Create VPC.